 Despite their advantages, fixed annuities also have potential drawbacks.
 One such drawback is their limited growth potential compared to other investment vehicles.

-While fixed annuities offer guaranteed returns and a predictable income stream, they may not provide the same level of growth as other, more aggressive investments.
+Though fixed annuities offer guaranteed returns and a predictable income stream, they may not provide the same level of growth as other, more aggressive investments.

 Another potential drawback of fixed annuities is their lack of liquidity.
 Fixed annuities typically have:

-• High surrender charges
+- High surrender charges;

-• Penalties for early withdrawals
+- Penalties for early withdrawals.

 This lack of liquidity can be problematic for investors who may need access to their funds before the end of the annuity contract term.